Roles and Permissions

 Site Permission REST API Reference

 Section titled “Site Permission REST API Reference”An invitation email is sent to the address.
-The user accepts via a link — no admin approval flow required on your end.
+The user accepts via a link.
+No admin approval flow is required on your end.

 Service Accounts and API Access